argoproj/argo-cd/docs/operator-manual/high_availability.md

 The `argocd-repo-server` is responsible for cloning Git repository, keeping it up to date and generating manifests using the appropriate tool.

 * `argocd-repo-server` fork/exec config management tool to generate manifests.
-The fork can fail due to lack of memory and limit on the number of OS threads.
+The fork can fail due to lack of memory or limit on the number of OS threads.
-The `--parallelismlimit` flag controls how many manifests generations are running concurrently and allows avoiding OOM kills.
+The `--parallelismlimit` flag controls how many manifests generations are running concurrently and helps avoid OOM kills.

 * the `argocd-repo-server` ensures that repository is in the clean state during the manifest generation using config management tools such as Kustomize, Helm or custom plugin.
-As a result Git repositories with multiple applications might be affect repository server performance.
+As a result Git repositories with multiple applications might affect repository server performance.
 Read [Monorepo Scaling Considerations](#monorepo-scaling-considerations) for more information.

 * `argocd-repo-server` clones the repository into `/tmp` (or the path specified in the `TMPDIR` env variable).
 The Pod might run out of disk space if it has too many repositories